Escaping Gift & Estate Taxes: Releasing Ownership While Retaining Control

 Phase II: Architectural Plan

 If we both decide to move forward, then CunninghamLegal begins to work in much the same way a design/build firm would conceive and create a house for you.
 In this case, the “architects” are our lawyers, who create a blueprint to build new tax structures for your assets and income, using tools like those I discuss above.
-The cost for this “architectural plan,” which always includes several optional approaches, is generally $7,500.
+The cost for this “architectural plan,” which always includes several optional approaches, can vary.
 Often all the significant decisions can be made with you during a single meeting, but more meetings may be required.

 Phase III: Buildout